 23 January 1968 – the USS Pueblo was seized in

-international waters by North Korean forces.
+North Korean forces.
 It

 was only the second US Navy ship to be captured by